Leaders in metabolic health, keto, and Black culture

 Chef Taffiny Elrod, New York City & Hudson Valley

 Chef Taffy’s passion is to share classic cooking techniques with as many people as possible.
 A long time professional Chef, Elrod does just this on her website, ChefElrod.com.
 Taffiny is also a respected recipe developer and culinary instructor.
-She helped introduce the author to the breadth of possibilities in keto cooking!

 - At Keto Fest‘s kitchen demonstrations in 2018 and 2019 several of her dishes were featured.
 Her recipes and prowess are described here by KetoGrinder.

-- Chef Taffiny’s Shrimp Saute was featured on 2 Keto Dude’s
+- Chef Taffiny’s Shrimp Saute was featured on 2 Keto Dude’s podcast

 - the Ketowoman Podcast featured Taffiny, her Yorkshire Pudding, and other Christmas recipes